metrodango/pip3line/Build-process.md

 libssl-dev
 libdistorm3-dev

+and the QScintilla library for Qt5

 ## Windows specific
 Brace yourself, the build process on a Windows platform can be quite tricky.

+First make sure that the VisualStudio environment is configured properly, some breakage in the VS installation may prevent the compilation to even start (i.e. "cl binary is not able to compile a simple source file")

-First, use the preconfigured Qt command lines shortcuts to start with a proper pre-configured environment.
-Additionaly this guide only covers building with Visual Studio (2013 and onwards)
+Use the preconfigured Qt command lines shortcuts to start with a proper pre-configured environment.
+Additionaly this guide only covers building with Visual Studio (2015 and should work on 2017 as well)

 On windows you need to specify the nmake generator for CMake.

-You also have to run the script vsvars.bat located in the Visual Studio directory first.
+You also have to run the script vcvarsall.bat located in the Visual Studio directory first.

 For an x64 compilation with VS 2015: